Free Walking Tour Berlin

 Citizen Science Initiatives

-If you’re planning a trip to Berlin, the Museum of Natural History should definitely be on your itinerary.
+Any travel to the city of Berlin should include a visit to this great museum; the Museum of Natural History.
 Here are some practical tips to ensure you make the most of your visit:

 Opening Hours and Admission